Career Services: For Students & Alumni

 - Build your resume

 An internship is not a job.
-Internships can be unpaid and they are generally designed to give you experience in a new job function or gain new skills.
-Pay should not be the primary motivation.
+Internships are generally designed to give you experience in a new job function or gain new skills.
 Your supervisor is there to train and teach you, and should have significant experience in your field of study.

 Internships can be full time or part time and last up to 16 weeks.
 Internships typically begin the second week of September, January, and May.
-However, you can begin an internship at any time during the trimester.
-For more information about Internship program requirements, download the Internship Program Handout.
+Internships for credit are only allowed during the student's last term at GGU.

 HOW DO I FIND AN INTERNSHIP?

-GGUCareers has many internship opportunities, both for-credit and not-for-credit.
+GGU Careers has many internship opportunities, both for-credit and not-for-credit.
 You can also create your own internship by networking with employers.
-Consider attending a Professional Development Seminar for resume, cover letter, interview, and job search tips.
-Or browse our Step by Step Guide to Getting an Internship You can also make an appointment with a Career Advisor to discuss your internship search by logging into GGU Careers and clicking on the Career Advising Appointments shortcut on the right hand side of the page.
+You can also make an appointment with a Career Consulting to discuss your internship search by logging into GGU Careers and clicking on the Career Consulting Appointments shortcut on the right hand side of the page.

-The Office of Career Planning hosts a variety of employer-led events throughout the year with opportunities to network including panels, informational sessions and employer resume critiques.
+The Office of Career Planning hosts a variety of events throughout the year with opportunities to network with the GGU community and employers which may include panels, informational sessions, Career Meetups and employer resume critiques.
 Visit GGU Careers for upcoming events.

 TAX & ACCOUNTING CAREER FAIRS